mikroskeem/zorg/README.md

 GPL-3.0 also

+## Trivia

+- Yes, it works on macOS

 ## TODO

 - [ ] mount credentials into ramfs to prevent risking with swapping raw credentials on disk